 It is said that they reduce cholesterol, help maintain brain function and even prevent some types of cancer.
-And though I cannot vouch for any of these bold claims (though it WOULD be nice if they were all true !), I CAN speak from experience and tell you that when I regularly eat a few gingko nuts every day I wake up in the morning I`m REARING and ready to go- its RISE and shine, UP and at `em, even before I`m awake (if you catch my drift!).
+And though I cannot vouch for any of these bold claims (though it WOULD be nice if they were all true !), I CAN speak from experience and tell you that in autumn, when I eat a few gingko nuts every day, I wake up in the morning and I`m rearing and ready to go!
+Its RISE and shine, UP and at `em, even before I`m awake (if you catch my drift!).

-That is why despite their smelliness (the raw nuts in their shell remind me of the lingering scent of vomit after it has been cleaned up!) and their slight bitterness, I make it a habit of eating every day.
+That is why despite their smelliness (the raw nuts in their shell remind me of the lingering scent of vomit after it has been cleaned up!) and their slight bitterness, I make it a habit of eating some every day (in season).

-Luckily for us, though, is that of Tsukuba`s finer shops sell packets of fresh raw gingko nuts still in their shell.
-But there are many who look at these packets and ask- what do I DO with these?
+Luck for us, though, is that some of Tsukuba`s finer shops sell packets of fresh raw gingko nuts still in their shell.
+But still, there are many who look at these packets and ask themselves- what do I DO with these?

 The answer is easy.
-Zap them in you microwave!
+Zap them in your microwave!